StreetStrider/Beardy/README.markdown

 Beardy is inspired by awesome [Mustache](http://mustache.github.io/) templating engine, but it differs in some points.

 Beardy now is in release-candidate state.
-Some filters may change in future, basics are stable.
+Some things change in future, basics are stable.
+Inlay mechanism still in development, so it's volatile.

 Beardy is fully tested.
 You can run tests by calling `tests/run` in project tree.
 Submodule must be loaded.